 The SESSION WITH and DEAD CLICKS option appears.

-- From the SESSION WITH dropdown, select the option you want to work with.
+- From the SESSIONS WITH dropdown, select the option you want to work with.

 - From the DEAD CLICKS dropdown, select the option you want to work with.